 In general, the B-1 visa is sought by those needing to conduct business in the U.S., attend a professional business conference or iron out a business contract/negotiation.
 That said, because eligible visitors often want to extend their trip for vacation or to visit tourist attractions, B-1 visas are often issued alongside B-2 visas for legitimate business travelers.

 The B-2 visa is for travelers seeking recreational pleasures, including tourism, visiting relatives, or seeking medical care.
 It is also often used for visiting artists, musicians, or athletes, as well as individuals attending conventions, conferences, or similar social events.
 With Arlington located right across from Washington, D.C., it is the most ideal location to reside in with a B-2 visa.
 B-2 Tourist Visas do not allow the holder permission to work in the United States and require the tourist to return home after their approved stay period.
-Furthermore, because the can not take a job in the U.S., the must provide evidence that they have the adequate funds to cover all potential expenses before they travel to the United States.
+Furthermore, because they can not take a job in the U.S., they must provide evidence that they have the adequate funds to cover all potential expenses before they travel to the United States.

 Arlington, VA Waivers